 As far as schoolchildren are concerned, the answer's even simpler !
 Change the school hours to give a shorter school-day in the winter.
 School in the winter, for small children: 10 am to 2 pm.
 That way, no child in Britain ever again needs to go to school in the dark.
 We make up the lost hours, by having a longer school day in the summer; or by shorter holidays.

-Some idiots actually want us to go the other way - and keep the clocks permenently one hour later "to be the same as Europe".
-Can't they understand there's no economic rationale for all of Europe to have the same time-zone!
-The U.S.A. has got 5 time-zones and manages its economy perfectly well.
-The fact is that the sun rises over Portugal in the West of Europe, at least 3 hours after it has risen on Poland in the East.
-MAINSTREAM would end the clock-changing ritual for ever and leave our time permanently at GMT.
-(Hopefully, other countries too would reaslise the stupidity of changing the clocks, and leave theirs unchanged as well).
+Some politicians want us to go the other way - and keep the clocks permanently one hour late "to be the same as Europe".
+There's no economic rationale for all Europe to have the same time-zone.
+The U.S.A. has 6 time-zones and manages quite happily.
+The fact is that the sun rises over Portugal in the west of Europe, 3 hours after it rises in the east of Poland .
+MAINSTREAM would end the clock-changing ritual for ever and leave our country's time permanently at GMT.
+(Hopefully, other countries too would realise the stupidity of changing the clocks, and leave theirs unchanged as well).